bmihaylov/Netcached/README.md

 int n = client.Get<int>("another_key");
 client.Delete("yet_another_key");
 ```
-Note that the type parameter for Get is neeed for deserialization to work for arbitrary types.
+* Note that the type parameter for Get is neeed for deserialization to work for arbitrary types.
+* The Set method has an aditional argument - priority, which defaults to 0.
+The higher the priority of a key is, the lower the chance that the entry for it in the cache will be deleted when memory is not enough for the next Set.
+Out of the keys with the lowest priority, the least recently used is thrown out.

 Look at Netcached.Example to see how Netcached can be integrated in a project.